inspec/inspec/docs/README.md

-# InSpec documentation
+# Chef InSpec documentation

-This is the home of the InSpec documentation.
+This is the home of the Chef InSpec documentation.
 This documentation provides an introduction to this mechanism and shows how to write custom tests.

 The goal of this folder is for any community member to clone these docs, make the changes, check if they are valid, and contribute to the project.